Continuing the Tradition of Beekeeping

 Peppered within the beginning students in the classroom are seasoned established beekeepers of all ages and all levels of experience.
 We have a mentoring program that matches new beekeepers with successful ones to help encourage and teach newbies throughout their beginning years.
 We strongly encourage all new beekeepers to work closely with a mentor for at least one to two years.
 This mentoring experience offers an educational opportunity for both novice and experts alike.
 After the classroom experience, we offer open hive sessions for newbies, where they get time with a mentor in an actual bee hive.
 Open Hives are held in spring, summer and fall.

 WMBA likes to have fun.
 If it is not fun why do it?
-We have a good time at school – you will meet all sorts of people at class and throughout all the activities we have.
-We have an educational booth at the Farmington and Freyburg fairs.
-We host the bee booth at the State of Maine Agricultural Trades Show each winter at the Augusta Civic Center.
-We also have some social events and of course, we talk bees, but you will too!
+We have a good time at school – you will meet all sorts of people at class and throughout all of our activities.
+We have an educational booth at the Farmington fair, and also some social events and of course, we talk bees, but you will too!
 Beekeeping takes knowledge, commitment, and determination plus good old fashioned work.
 Hope to see you in class!

 Annual dues are $15.00 (single), $22.50 (family) with the membership year running from January 1 to December 31.